The Association of friends of Abbé Fouré's oeuvre has been rather active this spring (2013).

 Stimulated by the association, the exhibition l'Art Brut à l'Ouest (Brest, Musée des Beaux Arts) opened in april, featuring the photographs of Gilles Ehrmann and the creations of Abbé Fouré and Per Jain.

 And in may a booklet has been published about life and work of the priest, who became famous because of the sculptures he carved in the rocks on Rothéneuf's seaside.
-Written by the association's president, Joëlle Jouneau, and entitled l'Ermite de Rothéneuf, this publication offers a biography of Adolphe Fouré (1839-1910) and has a description and assessment, based on the insights so far, of his creative activity.
+Written by the association's president, Joëlle Jouneau, and entitled l'Ermite de Rothéneuf, this publication offers a biography of Adolphe Fouré (1839-1910) and has a description and assessment, based on the insights up to now, of his creative activity.

 Fouré's life and work for long time have been surrounded by frills and legends.
 Only lately an attempt is made to figure out the truth and this book contributes to this.